Bald Taper Fade Haircuts

 Side view of man with twisted locs with high taper fade

-For men who want to keep texture on top, the high taper bald fade with twists delivers the perfect mix of structure and freedom.
-The fade starts high near the temples, tapering cleanly around the ears and neckline while leaving the curls or twists full and natural.
+For texture on top, the high taper bald fade with twists mixes structure and freedom.
+The fade starts high near the temples and tapers cleanly around the ears and neckline while the twists stay full and natural.

-It’s best suited for black men or anyone with dense, curly hair who wants a fade that enhances their texture.
+It’s best on dense, curly hair that wants a fade to play up the texture.
 Keeping the corners slightly darker adds depth and balance.
-Moisturizing cream or curl sponge helps define each twist without buildup.
+A moisturising cream or a curl sponge defines each twist without buildup.

 High Taper with Braids